 If you're interested in having a small working Da Vinci catapult you can get one through Amazon.
 Click on the image link below to find out more.

-In the next section on catapult physics we will briefly discuss the onager.
+In the next section we will briefly discuss the onager.

 Catapult Physics — The Onager